 At Northwoods, we practice what we preach.
 For example, most of our users monitor their websites’ performance with Google Analytics.
 We noticed that they were completely overlooking the value of Google Tag Manager, which not only makes managing GA easier, but can provide our users with more powerful insights to their website’s performance.
 We recognized an opportunity to educate our users on something that could greatly benefit them.
 This led to a blog article we defined in this systematic way:

 Okay.
 We have a topic.
 Now what?

 After spending hours writing your story, you might be tempted to go with the first title that pops into your weary brain.
 Resist that.
 Invest in your title -- the first thing your users read, before they even come to your site.
 Eighty percent of users will read your headline, and 20% will read the rest of your content.
-Don’t let that number dwindle down due to a boring, hackneyed or vague title puts your content at risk of immediate dismissal.
+Don’t let that number dwindle due to a boring, hackneyed or vague title that puts your content at risk of immediate dismissal.